cathyshyr/RARE_PHENIX_for_rare_disease_phenotyping/README.md

 To support reproducibility and public use, we release **RareDis-only Module 1 PEFT/LoRA adapters** on Hugging Face.
 These adapters were fine-tuned only on the public RareDis corpus.

 The public Module 2 and Module 3 scripts are lightweight researcher-facing alternatives intended to make the repository runnable end-to-end.
-They are not exact reproductions of the original RAG-based Module 2 and supervised learning-to-rank Module 3 workflows used in the manuscript.
+They are not the original RAG-based Module 2 and supervised learning-to-rank Module 3 workflows propsed in the manuscript.

 ## Public Hugging Face adapters for Module 1